Felps-spb/Felps-spb/README.md

 # 💫About Me :
-As a Systems Analysis and Development student, I have developed a full-stack skill set through hands-on experience in robotics and IoT platform development, combining hardware integration with software expertise.
-In robotics, I contributed to designing, programming, and controlling embedded systems, honing my skills in electronics and logic.
-In IoT projects, I built end-to-end connected platforms, developing backend systems for real-time data collection and processing, creating frontend dashboards for visualization, and analyzing sensor data to extract actionable insights.
-Passionate about software integrated technologies, I leverage my full-stack knowledge to drive innovation, automation, and efficiency across diverse applications.
+I am a student of Systems Analysis and Development and currently work as a backend developer with a focus on Python.
+I have experience in developing RESTful APIs, microservices, and cloud solutions with AWS (Lambda, S3, EC2, RDS, API Gateway), applying best practices such as DDD and Clean Architecture.
+I work with containerization (Docker), continuous integration and delivery (CI/CD), messaging with RabbitMQ, and databases such as PostgreSQL and ClickHouse.
+I also have experience with Java and Spring Boot in developing robust and scalable backend systems.
+I have participated in projects involving IoT technologies, integrating embedded devices with web platforms for real-time data collection and analysis.
+I work in agile teams (Scrum/Kanban), with a focus on performance, scalability, technical documentation (Swagger/OpenAPI), and code versioning (Git).
+I am always seeking continuous learning and efficient solutions for real-world challenges.

 - 🖥️ Java, JavaScript, Spring Boot, C, Node.js, Python
 - 📅 Programming since 2022